trungvose/jira-clone-angular/README.md

 This is a showcase application I've built in my spare time to experiment the new library that I wanted to try before: `Akita`, `TailwindCSS`, `ng-zorro`.

 There are many Angular examples on the web but most of them are way too simple.
-I like to think that this codebase contains enough complexity to offer valuable insights to Angular developers of all skill levels while still being _relatively_ easy to understand.
+I like to think that this codebase contains enough complexity to offer valuable insights to **Angular developers of all skill levels** while still being _relatively_ easy to understand.

 ---

-This piece of work is part of our technical series [angular-vietnam/100-days-of-angular][100days] which aims at enabling everyone, after 100 days of learning Angular with us, to **self-build their application with the similar scale**.
+This piece of work is also part of our technical series [angular-vietnam/100-days-of-angular][100days] which aims at enabling everyone, after 100 days of learning Angular with us, to **self-build their application with the similar scale**.
 Our desire is to advocate and grow the Angular developer community in Vietnam.

 [zyllem]: https://www.zyllem.com/